tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/1/LessonPlan.md

 * Show students the code to calculate annual returns.
 Highlight that when calculating annual returns, the average of daily return has to be calculated first, and then that value can be multiplied by the number of trading days within a year to derive an annualized value.

   **Note:** Sometimes it is more appropriate to use the formula for Compound Annual Growth Rate (CAGR) to account for compounding effects when dealing with investments over long durations of time.
-To get a better feel for what this means, visit the illustrative excel spreadsheet [here](../Supplemental/Simple_vs_Compound_Returns.xlsx)
+To get a better feel for what this means, visit the illustrative Excel spreadsheet [here](../Supplemental/Simple_vs_Compound_Returns.xlsx).

   ```python
   annual_returns = signals_df['Portfolio Daily Returns'].mean() * 252